therealcybersecpro/get-started-with-ai-chat/README.md

 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/azureai-basic-python)

 This project creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
 It also deploys a simple chat application to Azure Container Apps.
 The main path walks you through deploying the application using local development environment.
-After the local development environment instructions, there are also insturctions for developing in GitHub Codespaces and VS Code Dev Containers.
+After the local development environment instructions, there are also instructions for developing in GitHub Codespaces and VS Code Dev Containers.

 * [Prerequisites](#prerequisites)
   * [Azure account](#azure-account)